bhavya20428/Assembler-Simulator/README.md

 This was our project for the course "Computer Organisation" offered in IIITD.
-In this project, we created a Custom Assembler and Simulator using python while appyling the concepts of Computer Organisation.
+In this project, we created a Custom Assembler and Simulator while appyling the concepts of Computer Organisation.

 How to run Assembler?